Jonzka/Database-Project/README.md

 The campaign table records all key campaign information, including the name (e.g., the official Wizards of the Coast module “Curse of Strahd”), the Dungeon Master, status (active, completed, interrupted — derived from the state table), and start and end dates.
 The participant table lists the characters involved in a campaign.
-The table only contains IDs, but SQL spells can retrieve each campaign's characters, as shown below:
+The table only contains IDs, but SQL can retrieve each campaign's characters, as shown below:

 **(fig 3)**
 ![Figure 3](./pics/fig3.png)